MedeA Builders

 MedeA Random Substitutions features include:

-The MedeA Amorphous Materials Builder lets you efficiently create condensed phase models based on system chemical composition and target density.
+The MedeA Amorphous Materials Builder lets you efficiently create condensed phase models based on system chemical or mesoscale composition and target density.
 It eliminates the need for lengthy mixing and amorphization simulations through realistic sampling of the translational, rotational, and conformational degrees of freedom of component species.

 The MedeA Amorphous Materials Builder key benefits and features include: